At the age of 16, Mariam Abeid became a mother.

 This combination meant a contrast in the cultural differences.

-She however lost her mother at an early age, and had to live with her maternal grandmother.
+She however lost her mother at an early age of seven, and had to be raised by her maternal grandmother who took the role of the mother, and her dad.

 Mariam the teen mum